Scaling up to Multivariate Rational Function Reconstruction: Scaling up to Multiple Variables

 The last step is to read off the corresponding powers of the original variables $x_1, x_2$.
 For the exponents in $g$ we have mixed radix notation $1 = 0_?1_3, 2 = 0_?2_3, 3= 1_?0_3, 4 = 1_?1_3$, where the subscript indicates the numeral base of the corresponding position and the base of the leading digit is irrelevant.
 This tells us that the original function is

 The method described so far can suffer from accidental cancellations between numerator and denominator.
 For example, for $f(x_1, x_2) = \frac{x_2}{x_1}$ we would obtain the auxillary function $g(x) = x$, which would lead us to believe the original function was $f(x_1, x_2) = x_1$.
-To prevent this, we additionally shift the rescaled argument by a randomly chosen number.
+To prevent this, we additionally shift the rescaled argument by a randomly chosen number.\footnote{ This random shift is also used with a slightly different purpose in the reconstruction algorithm by Cuyt and Lee~\cite{Peraro:2016wsq,Klappert:2019emp,CuytL11}.
+There, the goal is to ensure a unique structure and uniform coefficient normalisation of the reconstructed function.} Spurious cancellations have to involve two or more different variables.
+We therefore expect to avoid them by having at least one shifted variable in each possible combination, i.e.\ we shift each variable except one.

 Let us summarise the algorithm.
 Given a rational black-box function $f$ in $n$ variables $x_1,\dots,x_n$ \begin{enumerate} \item For each variable $x_i$ with $i < n$, find the largest powers $P_i$ and $Q_i$ in the numerator and denominator.
 To do this, set all other variables to randomly chosen values, $x_j = t_j$ for all $j\ne i$, and use univariate reconstruction in $x_i$. \item Compute the scaling powers $\alpha_1,\dots,\alpha_n$ using equation~\eqref{eq:scaling_rec} and choose random shifts $s_1,\dots,s_n$.
 One of the shifts can be set to zero, e.g.\ $s_1=0$. \item Use univariate reconstruction to find $g(x)$ from probes $(t_i, f(t_i^{\alpha_1} + s_1,\dots,t_i^{\alpha_n} + s_n))$. \item For each term $C_i x^i$ in $g(x)$, recover the powers $p_1,\dots,p_n$ of the original variables $x_1,\dots,x_n$ from the mixed-radix digits of $i$.
 Then, replace $x^i \to (x_1 - s_1)^{p_1} \cdots (x_n - s_n)^{p_n}$. \end{enumerate}